BrainBloomAI/Backend/docs.md

 Users can prove their identity to the server by using an authentication token.
 This token is unique system-wide and is provided upon a successful login.

-Auth tokens are valid for 3 hours.
+Auth tokens are valid for 7 days.
 Tokens should be refreshed 10 minutes before expiry to prevent session termination.

 Steps to authenticate:
 - POST to `/identity/login` with credentials to obtain authentication token.